cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_riddle_emma_final-project_craft-exhibit.md

 5. Making is knowing, and an important aspect of making is doing.
 This video game has little instructions; however, as you learn how to complete the levels, you move to the next.
 This represents how knowledge is gained through the process of making.
-(Under the video game image)

 ![IMAGE](/images/media-riddle/image6.jpg)
 ![IMAGE](/images/media-riddle/image2.jpg)